 This variegated lemon balm cultivar has a beautiful dark green leaf with bright yellow variegation in spring, which fades in summer.

 It is an edible ornamental with a mild flavor.

-This variety grows to 10-12 inches in height, and smells strongly of citronella.
+This variety grows to 10 to 12 inches in height, and smells strongly of citronella.
 It has a high oil content and is mildew resistant.

 Managing Pests and Disease

 Lemon balm is not commonly affected by pests or disease.

 In fact, this herb can actually repel some pests from the garden.
 It contains a chemical compound called citronellal, which is repellent to many bugs, and this is what gives it its delightful lemony scent.